salaboy/platforms-on-k8s/chapter-2/README.md

 ## Next Steps

 I strongly recommend you to get your hands dirty with a real Kubernetes Cluster hosted in a Cloud Provider.
-You can try Civo Cloud, as they offer a free trial where you can create Kubernetes Clusters and run all these examples.
+You can try most Cloud Providers, as they offer a free trial where you can create Kubernetes Clusters and run all these examples, [check this repository for more information](https://github.com/learnk8s/free-kubernetes).

 If you can create a Cluster in a Cloud provider and get the application up and running you will gain real life experience on all the topics covered in Chapter 2.